 We started hearing from the folks who made the songs: Michael Sembello writing in to tell us about "Maniac," Janis Ian sitting down to explain "At Seventeen," two members of Devo checking in on "Whip It."
 We found that many songs had pretty elaborate and sometimes fascinating stories that were not covered in our radio materials.
 For instance, we heard the story of the president of Foreigner's record company crying when he first heard "I Want to Know What Love Is," but Mick Jones explained that it was the legendary Ahmet Ertegun, and what a huge deal it was to impress the man responsible for so much of Atlantic Records' success.
 We knew "Aqualung" used a telephone effect, but Ian Anderson told us why.
 This stuff makes us hear the songs in a whole new way and gives us a greater appreciation for them.
 Art is like that.

 A bunch of writers and researchers who love music.
-Find out who here.
+Find out who at our writers page.

 If you'd like to advertise on Songfacts, please contact us.

 We welcome your comments and suggestions.
 Contact us at firstname.lastname@example.org.